Omar7001-B/TodoAPI/Front/README.md

 - CSS
 - JavaScript

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or issues, please reach out to [your email] or open an issue on the project repository.
+For any questions or issues, please reach out.